kamranahmedse/driver.js/readme.md

   stageBackground: '#ffffff',       // Background color for the staged behind highlighted element
   nextBtnText: 'Next',              // Next button text for this step
   prevBtnText: 'Previous',          // Previous button text for this step
-  showButtons: false,               // Do not show control buttons in footer
+  showButtons: false | ['next', 'prev', 'close'], // Which control buttons to show in footer
   keyboardControl: true,            // Allow controlling through keyboard (escape to close, arrow keys to move)
   scrollIntoViewOptions: {},        // We use `scrollIntoView()` when possible, pass here the options for it if you want any
   onHighlightStarted: (Element) => {}, // Called when element is about to be highlighted